tylertroy/pypie/README.md

 pie.pie_slice(mass, width, tolene)
 ```

-Next we can visualize that slice
+Now we can visualize that slice with the `Pie.pie_show_slices` method